Miltonly/Streets/Maddocks Trail

 Which schools serve Maddocks Trail?

-Public elementary students attend Chris Hadfield Public School; Catholic elementary students go to Our Lady of Fatima Catholic Elementary.
-Secondary options include Milton District High School and Bishop P.F.
-Reding Catholic Secondary School, all within a five- to six-minute drive.
+Public elementary draws to Chris Hadfield Public School and Catholic to Our Lady of Fatima Catholic Elementary, both within a five- to six-minute drive.
+Secondary options include Milton District High School for public and Bishop P.F.
+Reding or St. Francis Xavier for Catholic.

 How far is Maddocks Trail from Toronto?

-The drive to Milton GO Station takes about six minutes, and the total GO commute to Union Station runs just over an hour.
-Driving to downtown Toronto takes roughly 66 minutes via the 401.
+The drive to the GO station takes about six minutes, and the full train ride to Union Station runs just over an hour.
+Driving to downtown Toronto takes roughly 66 minutes in typical conditions.

 Who is Maddocks Trail a good fit for?